 Cyberbullying is the use of electronic means, primarily messaging and social media platforms, to bully and harass a victim.
 Cyberbullying has become a major problem, especially affecting young people, as it allows bullies to magnify their aggressive behavior, publicly ridicule victims on a large scale, and carry out damaging activities in a way that is difficult for parents and teachers to detect.

-The Dark Web is encrypted parts of the internet that are not indexed by search engines, most notoriously used by all types of criminals including; pedophiles, illicit human and contraband traffickers, and cybercriminals, to communicate and share information without being detected or identified by law enforcement.
+The Dark Web is encrypted parts of the internet that are not indexed by search engines, most notoriously used by all types of criminals including; pedophiles, illicit human and contraband traffickers, and cyber criminals, to communicate and share information without being detected or identified by law enforcement.
 Malware of all types can be purchased on the dark web.
 A subset of the deep web, which can be accessed by anyone with the correct URL, dark web pages need special software (ex.
 Tor) with the correct decryption key and access rights and knowledge to find content.
 Users of the dark web remain almost completely anonymous due to its P2P network connections which makes network activity very difficult to trace.

 Data Integrity is a broad term that refers to the maintenance and assurance of data quality.
 This includes the accuracy and consistency of data over its entire lifecycle.
-Data Integrity is an important part of the design, implementation and use of any data system which stores, processes, or retrieves information.
+Data Integrity is an important part of the design, implementation, and use of any data system that stores, processes, or retrieves information.
 The term is broad in scope and may have widely different meanings depending on the specific context

 Data LossPrevention (DLP)

-Data Loss Prevention (DLP) is an umbrella term for a collection of security tools, processes and procedures that aim to prevent sensitive data from falling into unauthorized or malicious hands.
-DLP aims at preventing such occurrences through various techniques such as strict access controls on resources, blocking or monitoring email attachments, preventing network file exchange to external systems, blocking cut-and-paste, disabling use of social networks and encrypting stored data.
+Data Loss Prevention (DLP) is an umbrella term for a collection of security tools, processes, and procedures that aim to prevent sensitive data from falling into unauthorized or malicious hands.
+DLP aims at preventing such occurrences through various techniques such as strict access controls on resources, blocking or monitoring email attachments, preventing network file exchange to external systems, blocking cut-and-paste, disabling the use of social networks and encrypting stored data.